nosarthur/nosarthur.github.io/_drafts/bar.md

-Given an ensemble either generated from Monte Carlo or molecular dynamics simulation, the following thermodynamic quantities are difficult to calculate in the sense that they are not ensemble average of physical observables
+Given an ensemble either generated from Monte Carlo or molecular dynamics simulation, the following thermodynamic quantities are difficult to calculate in the sense that they are not ensemble averages of physical observables

 * [Helmholtz free energy $$A$$](https://en.wikipedia.org/wiki/Helmholtz_free_energy)
 * [Gibbs free energy $$G$$](https://en.wikipedia.org/wiki/Gibbs_free_energy)